Skip to main content

 The Way to Festival

-Every November, the Navy’s world-famous Blue Angels perform two thrilling air shows on Pensacola’s Naval Air Station.
-Pensacola’s hometown heroes can also be spotted spring through fall flying in tight formations overhead all around downtown Pensacola and Pensacola Bay during practice flights.
+The world-famous Blue Angels dazzle the skies over Pensacola twice a year, with a breathtaking summer air show over Pensacola Beach and the thrilling Homecoming Air Show each November at Naval Air Station.
+Pensacola’s hometown heroes can also be spotted spring through fall flying in tight formations overhead around downtown Pensacola and Pensacola Bay during practice flights.

-Other unique events include the Pensacola Seafood Festival in September; Fiesta Days, which celebrates Pensacola’s founding as the first European settlement; Crawfish Fest, a springtime event that features Louisiana crawfish, Cajun food and live music; an annual Mardi Gras celebration, and so much more.
-In fact, one of Pensacola’s nicknames is “Festival City of the South.”
+Other unique events include the Pensacola Seafood Festival in September; Fiesta Days, which celebrates Pensacola’s founding as the first European settlement; Crawfish Fest, a springtime event featuring crawfish, Cajun food, and live music; and Pensacola’s vibrant Mardi Gras celebration.
+One of the most famous and wildly entertaining traditions is the Flora-Bama Interstate Mullet Toss, where participants see how far they can throw a fish from Florida into Alabama in a lively beach party atmosphere.
+With so many events year-round, it’s no wonder Pensacola is known as the “Festival City of the South.”

 Discover why this exploration-worthy artificial reef off the coast of Northwest Florida is a favorite among divers.